oscar-stack/vagrant-bolt/README.md

 Other Use Cases
 ---------------

 There are some other use cases for Vagrant Bolt.
-One of which is to not use the triggers or provisioning to run bolt commands on the nodes, but to manage the inventory file for manual testing.
-This can easily be accomplished by using a trigger to manage the `inventory.yaml` file and specifying the configuration for the nodes in the config based on the options above.
+One of which is to not use the triggers or provisioning to run bolt commands on the targets, but to manage the inventory file for manual testing.
+This can easily be accomplished by using a trigger to manage the `inventory.yaml` file and specifying the configuration for the targets in the config based on the options above.
 Below is an example trigger that will manage a `./inventory.yaml` file for use with external bolt commands.

 ~~~ruby
 require 'vagrant-bolt'